kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 }
 ```

-Given a `role id`, delete the corresponding role from the database.
+Given a `role id`, deletes the corresponding role from the database.

 ## deleteUser